 solvent was used (see Fine Scale Modeler magazine, July 2010:

 When dry, decal

-has never been my greatest skill.
+been my greatest skill.
 Impact Hobby's quality decals and the

 clear-coat helped to produce a decaling job I'm very pleased with.